Forquosh/My-Git/README.md

 ## Installation and Usage

   1. **`Clone the project`**:

      git clone https://github.com/Forquosh/My-Git <your_directory>

-     cd git-implementation
+     cd <your_directory>

-  2. **`Run the script`**: Use your_program.sh to run the different Git commands.
+  3. **`Run the script`**: Use your_program.sh to run the different Git commands.
 For example, to initialize a repository:

      ./your_program.sh init

 ## Requirements

-  1. Python 3.10 or higher
+  1. Python 3.10 or higher.
-  2. zlib and hashlib libraries (standard in Python)
+  2. zlib and hashlib libraries (standard in Python).
   3. An internet connection for cloning remote repositories.

 ## Future Improvements